-A significant portion of target executive pay is "at risk" or based on meeting performance goals to align executive pay with the long-term goals of the company and shareholder interests.
-The following charts demonstrate the 2022 pay mix for our Chief Executive Officer and the average pay mix for the other named executive offers as a group.
+A significant portion of target executive pay is "at risk" or based on meeting performance goals to align executive pay with our long-term goals and the interests of our shareholders.
+The following charts demonstrate the 2024 pay mix for our Chief Executive Officer and the average pay mix for the other named executive offers as a group.